Take a moment to notice your breathing. Is your mouth or nose doing the work? This matters more than you think.

 Dry mouth or xerostomia is a common consequence of mouth breathing.
 It might even be one of the first things you notice!

 Breathing through your mouth dries up the saliva.
 Your lips and mouth will become parched, causing a weird burning sensation.
-Even your sense
+Even your sense of taste may change.